CFC-Servers/gm_express_service/README.md

 # Express Service

-This is the Wrangler project that supports the [GMod Express Addon](https://github.com/cfc-Servers/gm_express).
+This is the backend web project that supports the [GMod Express Addon](https://github.com/cfc-Servers/gm_express).

 ## Deploy your own